gltrost/CrosswordsInteractive/README.md

 ```
 FLASK_APP=application.py FLASK_RUN_PORT=5000 flask run --host=0.0.0.0
 ```
+Then open in your web browser `http://127.0.0.1:5000/`.

 ## Architecture
-  1. `applications.py` : The main Python application file, linked to puz.py
+  1. `applications.py` : The main Python application file.
+Starts a Flask application and initiates a crossword.
-  2. `CW.html` : The main HTML file
+  2. `templates/CW.html` : The main HTML file.
+Displays the crossword puzzle, clues and correct-answer checker.
-  3. `puz.py` : Crossword parser, taken from [`alexdef/puzpy`](https://github.com/alexdej/puzpy/blob/master/puz.py).

 ## Examplex
 ![](images/readmePhoto.png)

 ## Testing
-Some puzzles (.puz files) are available in the /testfiles folder.
-These puzzles allow for integration testing.
-The project defaults to using 15by15.puz, which exists in /testfiles.
-To test different puzzles, you can go to applications.py and edit line 12 ("p = puz.read('testfiles/15by15.puz'") by inserting the name of your prefered .puz file over "15by15.puz".
+This project so far is mostly an interface to an existing library.
+Therefore, all tests have been manual.
+To perform manual tests, do the following: For each `.puz` file in `/testfiles`, move the name of the `.puz` file into `applications.py` on line 12.
+Run the application and visually confirm that the crossword puzzle looks like the image in this `README`.